How To Become a Raider in Less Than 20 Minutes:

 Off-healing and Defensives

 Not every class can off-heal, but it is nice to have.
-Vampiric Embrace from Shadow Priests and Word of Glory from Ret Paladins are historical mainstays for off-healing without sacrificing a lot of damage.
-Several other specs such as Ele Shaman are having their off-healing potential increased as well.
+Vampiric Embrace from Shadow Priests and the Heart of the Wild talent for Druids are mainstays for off-healing without sacrificing a lot of damage.
+Several other specs such as Ele and Enhance Shaman are having their off-healing potential increased with addition of Healing Totem and Chain Heal to their toolkits.
 Ideally, dps shouldn’t have to off-heal to help the healers, but it is nice every once in a while.

-Unlike off-heals, defensives are part of every class.
-Tanks usually have more and healers have defensives that can be used on friendly targets, known as ‘externals’.
+Unlike off-heals, defensives are part of every class, with some classes having more access to them than others.
+Tanks specs usually have more and healers have defensives that can be used on friendly targets, known as ‘externals’.
 Defensives are mainly used to mitigate large amounts of damage from deadly boss mechanics.
+Select classes such as Hunters, Mages, Paladins as well as Havoc Demonhunters and Rogues, via talents, also have access to immunities which may be saved to easily handle certain mechanics.

 There a lot of resources for each class and specialization available.
 These resources cover talents, rotation, legendaries, soulbinds, conduits, and more.
 You can look into the various class discords for the most up-to-date information.
 These discords should have a frequently-asked-questions section available as one of their text channels, though some of them may be incomplete.